 Almost every major city in Austria has its own “fool’s call” that is said during Fasching.
 In Villach, the fool’s call is a proud “Lei Lei!”
 Typically, the fool’s call is not meant to make sense, it's a fool’s call after all!
 For example, other fool’s calls in Austria include the strange “Bla Bla” from Klagenfurt and “Miau Miau” of Felixdorf.
 “Lei Lei” roughly translates to “only, only” and is a big part of the Villacher Fasching identity.

 Fasching begins on the 11th day of November at exactly 11 minutes after 11 am.
 The Carnival season comes to an end at the stroke of midnight on Shrove Tuesday.
 Each year, the dates of the celebration change depending on when Easter falls.
 Since Fasching is a part of Catholicism, the events of the celebration are tied to important religious days.
 Even though the Fasching season begins in November, the big bash celebrations happen the week before Ash Wednesday.
-In 2019, Villach’s Fasching Saturday celebration will be on March 2nd.
+In 2020, Villach’s big Fasching parade will be on February 22nd.